 - Tutors and lecturers widely published and respected within academic circles.

-- In the last Research Assessment Exercise (2008), the university was ranked seventh in terms of 'research power'.
+- In the last Research Assessment Exercise, the University was ranked 7th in terms of 'research power'.

-- More than 90% of our research was found to be of an international standard and almost 60 per cent to be 'world leading' or 'internationally excellent'.
+- More than 90% of our research was found to be of an international standard and almost 60% to be world leading or internationally excellent.

-- Twenty-seven of our subject areas feature in the UK's top 10, and 14 in the top five.
+- 34 of our subject areas feature in the UK's top 10, and 19 in the top five.
 We were ranked first in the areas of Agriculture, Veterinary and Food Sciences; American Studies and Anglophone Area Studies; Iberian and Latin American Languages; and Pharmacy.

-- As a result of its performance in the RAE 2008, the university attracted £9.7m more funding from the Higher Education Funding Council for England than in the previous year.
+- As a result of its performance in the last Research Assessment Exercise, the University attracted £9.7m more funding from the Higher Education Funding Council for England than in the previous year.
 It was the biggest increase for any university.

 - Nottingham has launched a number of award-winning spin-out companies and was founding partner in BioCity – Britain's largest biomedical business incubator.

 - Impact: the Nottingham Campaign will raise £150m over the next five years to support a series of high-impact projects on the local, national and global stage.

 - Nottingham has 12 priority groups that address global issues in key thematic areas or support the delivery of research excellence.